AP-047/rclass/README.md

 ## Attribution & Credits
 ### Academic Project Background
-This rational function classifier was developed as part of a special project (3rd semester) at the **Chair of Applied Mathematics, Faculty of Civil Engineering, Bauhaus-Universität Weimar** under the supervision of:
+This rational function classifier was developed as part of a special research project at the **Chair of Applied Mathematics, Faculty of Civil Engineering, Bauhaus-Universität Weimar** under the supervision of:
 - **Prof. Dr. rer. nat.
 Björn Rüffer** (Project Supervisor)
 - **Dr. rer. nat. habil.
 Michael Schönlein** (Project Examiner)